-American composer Evan Fein was born in 1984 in Cleveland, Ohio and currently resides in New York City, where he is a member of the Ear Training Teaching Faculty at The Juilliard School Precollege and Evening Divisions.
+American composer Evan Fein was born in 1984 in Cleveland, Ohio and currently resides in New York City, where he serves on the faculty of The Juilliard School Pre-College and Evening Divisions.
 His music, known for its strongly lyrical and narrative qualities, has been widely performed at home and abroad — including in France, Germany, Iceland, the United Kingdom, and the Netherlands — and has been commissioned by organizations including Musica Sacra, Opéra de Poche, The Albany Symphony, The Juilliard School, and The New York Choreographic Institute.
 He is the recipient of honors and awards from the ASCAP Foundation, Boston Metro Opera, and the American Scandinavian Society.

 Evan Fein’s first opera, The Raven’s Kiss, based on Icelandic folk stories, was premiered in concert at Juilliard in the spring of 2011.
 His second opera, L’Île des sept sœurs, was given its premiere in Paris in October 2013 by Opéra de Poche.
 A third opera, City of Ashes, also commissioned by Opéra de Poche, was presented in November 2015 in Paris.
 His first major work for chorus and orchestra, Deborah, an oratorio based on the Book of Judges, was premiered by Musica Sacra at Alice Tully Hall at Lincoln Center in March 2016.